 Figure 2: Liquidation of the LSK founding tokens

-Finally, LISK was able to collect 14 009 BTC and 80 million XCR, which corresponded to over $ 6 million USD.
-At that time, it was the second largest ICO in history, right after the successful debut of Ethereum.
+Ultimately, LISK was able to collect 14 BTC and 009 million XCR, which corresponded to over $ 80 million USD.
+At the time, it was the second largest ICO ever, after Ethereum's successful debut.

 Funds have been managed since ICO, located in Switzerland, Lisk Foundation.
 It is a non-profit organization.
 The development arm of LISK is, apart from a small group of independent social media developers, a private Berlin company Liqhtcurve, a blockchain development studio set up and managed by the founders of LISK.
 All changes to the public LISK network are made using LIP - LISK Improvement Proposal - the equivalent of the BIP system known from Bitcoin.
 The proposal of changes is presented by the developers on the platform Lisk Research, where the democratic vote is then carried out.